 Results

-Deltamethrin resistance is associated with P450 activity
+Deltamethrin resistance is associated with P450 activity and is autosomal

-allowed producing the IR0F line deprived of kdr mutations majorly associated with pyrethroid resistance in South America (i.e. Val410Leu, Val1016Ile, Phe1534Cys).
-However, our attempts to remove the only kdr mutation remaining, Ile1011Met were not successful (see below). ioassays showed that the IR0F line remained highly resistant to deltamethrin with 44% mortality.
+Two isofemale lines from Ile Royale island (French Guiana) showing contrasted resistance phenotypes, namely IR03 and IR13 lines, were used as starting material (Table 1).
+Comparative deltamethrin bioassays confirmed that the IR13 line can be categorized as susceptible to deltamethrin as previously shown (Epelboin et al. 2021), though its susceptibility was slightly lower than the laboratory strain Bora-Bora that was maintained for decades in insectary.
+Mating IR03 genotyped individuals allowed producing the IR0F line deprived of the three kdr mutations majorly associated with pyrethroid resistance in South America (i.e. Val410Leu, Val1016Ile, Phe1534Cys).
+However, our attempts to remove the only kdr mutation remaining, Ile1011Met were not successful (see below).
+Bioassays showed that the IR0F line remained highly resistant to deltamethrin with only 44% mortality to a high dose of insecticide.
 Mortality levels remains similar between the IR03 and the IR0F lines suggesting that the removal of the Phe1534Cys kdr mutation did not affect the resistance phenotype, or was compensated by the retaining of the Ile1011Met kdr mutation.

 Table 1.
 Origin, resistance status and kdr mutations frequencies of the studied lines